sfrwmaker/hakko_t12_stm32/README.md

 Revision history

+11/16/2019

+Fixed incorrenct message processing issue.
+  Now "EEPROM read error" message would be displayed in case if the controller cannot access EEPROM IC.
+Empty slot for TIP calibration data issue fixed.
+  The slot of non-active tip can be used for newly activated tip.
+When new tip activated, the controller checks data written to EEPROM.
+  If tip configuration data would not read correctly the "EEPROM write error" message wouls be displayed.

 11/09/2019

 Tip connection issue has been fixed.
 Capacitor C8 has been removed from schematics.

 11/05/2019